DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

 The web application provides the possibility to put on views of summary data displays that consist of multiple metrics in the **dashboard** section.
 These summary data displays have to implemented individually as part of the web app view code.
+Each subsection (black menubar) is dynamically created by an individual python file.
 However, tools that allow you to achieve that with only a few lines of code are at hand.
-The **metric** section shows out of the box information for each ``Metric`` measured.
+The **metric** section shows out of the box information for each ``Metric`` measured, most importantly maybe about its alert status.

 Datamodel
 -------------------------------------------------------------------------------